Hineini

 Hineini: Coming Out in a Jewish High School (2005) is a documentary film by director Irena Fayngold.

 Plot

-Hineini (Hebrew for 'Here I am') chronicles the story of Izen's attempt to establish a gay-straight alliance at a Jewish high school in the Boston.
+Hineini (Hebrew for 'Here I am') chronicles the story of Izen's attempt to establish a gay-straight alliance at a Jewish high school in Boston.

 The student, Shulamit Izen, enters 9th grade at The New Jewish High School (now Gann Academy) in Waltham, Massachusetts openly identifying as a lesbian.
 Set in an interview format, Hineini documents Izen, her family, teachers, and other students who both support her campaign and those who oppose it.

-Among themes examined in the documentary is the Jewish community wrestling with the issues of pluralism and diversity.
+Among the themes examined in the documentary is the Jewish community wrestling with the issues of pluralism and diversity.

 Impact

 The film was listed in the 2006 issue of Slingshot, a resource guide of the "50 most innovative Jewish organizations and projects" in the United States.

-Hineini, along with Trembling Before G-d and Encounter Point, are featured in the Films That Change the World Purim to Passover Project.
+Hineini, along with Trembling Before G-d and Encounter Point, is featured in the Films That Change the World Purim to Passover Project.